-Find Any File
+Find Any File (FAF)

-- Convenient folder view for results
+- Convenient folder and icon views for results

 - Can search in other users' home folders ("root" mode)

 - Localized in the following languages: English, German, French, Italian, Spanish, Portuguese.
 More languages are available (but may be incomplete) - please inquire.

-Download v1.8.6 for older PowerPC Macs)
+Download v1.8.6 (for PPC Macs)

-Download alternatives and previous versions here
+Download other versions here

 Find Any File is Shareware

 You may try it out without buying first.
 Simply download it.

 If you keep using it you are expected to pay for it, though.